 Your praises must attribute success to effort and ability

 Praise must inform students that their progress is due to their abilities and the hard work they put into the action.
-That’s it should enable them know that if they put in the needed efforts, they can achieve great mastery.
+That’s it should enable them to know that if they put in the needed efforts, they can achieve great mastery.

 Try to achieve a balance between the roles of the two in the success of the students.
 This must be factored into your praises to make them effective.

 Praise must attribute the achievement of progress to intrinsic motivation